 I learned that I was saved, by faith, not my own goodness or any righteous act like Church attendance because all our good deeds are like filthy rags to God.
 I am saved simply by faith alone in what Jesus Christ did upon that cross on my behalf.
 It really is that simple.

-I now attend a Christian Church not a Roman Catholic one, to meet with other believers who have been changed or born again by a supernatural God because I want to.
+I now attend a Christian Church, not a Roman Catholic one, to meet with other believers who have been born again, changed by a supernatural act of God because I want to.
 I am not trying to earn my forgiveness with God, I already have it and have assurance that I will be with Him forever even though I do not deserve it, it is a free gift, given to those by God, who repent and trust in Jesus Christ alone.

 "For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast."
 Ephesians 2:8-9."